tou-vang/chef-repo/cookbooks/ror/README.md

-# ror
+#Ruby On Rail

-These are the requirement that are install for this cookbook in syseng.pelco.org.
+These are the requirement that are install for this cookbook in sxxxxx.pelco.org.

 Requires- Rails
 Requires- HTTPD